smolijar/tracker-hook/README.md

 A `prepare-commit-msg` Git hook to automatically add issue reference to commits, if referenced in branch.
 Tries to detect current feature's tracker reference from the current Git branch.
-If succesfull, prepares the reference in the commit message's trailers.
+If successful, prepares the reference in the commit message's trailers.

 ![](https://i.imgur.com/L4BasUu.gif)